 A carbon footprint is a sub-set of the data covered by a more complete Life Cycle Assessment (LCA).

-LCA is an internationally standardized method (ISO 14040, ISO 14044) for the evaluation of the environmental burdens and resources consumed along the life cycle of products; from the extraction of raw materials, the manufacture of goods, their use by final consumers or for the provision of a service, recycling, energy recovery and ultimate disposal.
+LCA is an internationally standardized method (ISO 14040, ISO 14044) for the evaluation of the environmental burdens and resources consumed along the life cycle of products; from the extraction of raw materials, the manufacturing of goods, their use by consumers or the provision of a service, recycling, energy recovery and ultimate disposal.